Bricktech2000/Notes/notes/line-in-r3.md

 ## Angle Between Two Lines

-the angle between two lines is the angle between their direction [Vector in Rn](Vector%20in%20%2003bf7.md)s
+the angle between two lines is the angle between their direction [[vector in rn]]s

 ## other